-Cartoon and realism may as well seem to be the complete polar opposites.
+Cartoon and realism may as well seem to be complete polar opposites.
 And yet here is Kumblekar, waving his stylus and marrying these seemingly opposing forces with beauty and grace.

 Illustrator based in India.
 Nithin Rao Kumblekar specialized in characters and creative illustrations having worked on different marketing materials and campaigns for renowned clients across the globe.